sweng-epfl/public/exercises/scrum/quiz.md

 - [ ] There usually aren't enough people working on the project
 - [ ] There are not enough managers in the project
 - [ ] The management task is more difficult and prone to wrong decisions as the project gets bigger
 - [ ] Teams fail to account for the fact that debugging takes 50% of the development cycle

 Which tools can help you better manage a software project?

 - [ ] The GitHub issue tracker
 - [ ] A code review tool, even as basic as GitHub's comment feature
 - [ ] The Emma code coverage measurement tool
 - [ ] Git commit messages
 - [ ] CheckStyle

 ## Waterfall

 For which of the following scenarios is the Waterfall model most appropriate?

 - [ ] While working with the Junior Entreprise EPFL, a talented web developer has to work on a new project with a client who wants a website for his company.
 This is the client's first website and they are not familiar with web technology.
 However, the client is enthusiastic and has lots of different ideas about how to organize the website.
 - [ ] The Volare Space Robotics Challenge was a contest organized by the ASI (Agenzia Spaziale Italiana) and ESA (European Space Agency).
 The goal was to make high-school students design robots that unload cargo from ESA's Automated Transfer Vehicle, while avoiding objects.
 - [ ] An EPFL graduate has been employed by a start-up as a software engineer, to work with a team of 10 people (electrical engineers, computer scientists and mechanical engineers).
 The start-up is developing a new robot that should revolutionize industrial manufacturing.
 The product is based on an entire suite of technical innovations in AI, motor control, computer vision and materials.
 - [ ] The SBB/CFF wants an external software company to develop a brand new app for smartphones.
 The app should replace most of the services offered by SBB customer service assistants at rail stations.
 All initial requirements for the app have been written down.
 However, there are some features that are not covered by the current requirements, but SBB might like to add to a future version of the application.

 ## Scrum

-If you don't know what the Liskov Substitution Principle is, who do you go talk to?
+If you're a software engineer on a Scrum team and you don't know what the Liskov Substitution Principle is, who do you go talk to?

 - [ ] Product owner
 - [ ] Scrum master
 - [ ] Guru (also known as manager)

-Which of the following should not happen during the Sprint?
+If you're a software engineer on a Scrum team, which of the following should you not do during the Sprint?

-- [ ] Have a daily scrum meeting with the entire team, and discuss about the progress of the tasks
+- [ ] Have a daily Scrum meeting with the entire team to discuss about the progress of the tasks
-- [ ] Go talk to the Scrum Master when having impediments
+- [ ] Go talk to the Scrum Master anytime you encounter impediments
-- [ ] Talk with the Product Owner about removing tasks from the Backlog
+- [ ] Talk with the Product Owner about removing tasks from the Sprint Backlog

 ## More about Scrum

 Which meeting is held for the sake of the product?

 - [ ] daily scrum
 - [ ] sprint review
 - [ ] retrospective

 What is the limit on the duration of the daily scrum meeting?

 - [ ] 5 minutes
 - [ ] 15 minutes
 - [ ] 1 hour

 What information provides burnout chart?

 - [ ] Adjustements necessary to meet the deadline.
 - [ ] An estimation of the amount of work left for the sprint.
 - [ ] Customer satisfaction.
 - [ ] The average team daily performance.

 What is included in every bar in the burnout chart?

 - [ ] the parts of user stories that remain to be done
 - [ ] the completed features
 - [ ] the project manager's daily estimate of the remaining work